matssom/svelte-storable/README.md

 **Using the Store**

 Now you can use the store with all your usual `writable` methods.
 Additionally, you have the `detatch()` method.
-This can be used to remove the data from `localStorage` so that the value will be fres on refresh.
+This can be used to remove the data from `localStorage` so that the value will be fresh on refresh.

 :warning: **NB:** If you update the value after `detatch()` it will be stored again.